-National Herpes Awareness Day is an important celebration through which people can learn about the causes, risks, and treatments for different types of herpes infections.
-There is a lot of false information and myths about this disease, so it is important to break the stigma around herpes.
-It is known that about 12% of people aged 14 to 49 suffer from genital herpes.
+National Herpes Awareness Day is an important event, promoting knowledge and understanding of herpes infections.
+It is important to break the stigma associated with this virus, as it is estimated that around 12% of people aged 14-49 suffer from genital herpes.

-Herpes has existed in nature for millions of years, it has been in humans at all stages of its evolutionary development.
-In 2017, archaeologists found a primate believed to be herpes patient zero.
-In fact, we hominids have been dealing with itching, pain, and itching due to herpes for thousands of years.
-However, relatively recently the disease has been stigmatized, with popular culture until the 1960s reporting that herpes is sexually transmitted.
-Because of this, patients with herpes, especially genital, became objects of universal shame.
+Herpes has been present in nature for millions of years, and in humans throughout its evolutionary development.
+In 2017, archaeologists discovered a primate believed to be the earliest known carrier of the virus.
+For thousands of years, humans have been dealing with the symptoms of herpes, such as itching, pain, and swelling.
+However, in more recent times, the disease has become more stigmatized, with popular culture until the 1960s depicting herpes as a sexually-transmitted disease.

-- it was not until the 1960s that scientists identified the difference between two types of herpes: HSV-1 and HSV-2.
+- It was not until the 1960s that scientists identified the two types of herpes (HSV-1 and HSV-2).

 National Herpes Awareness Day is observed on October 13 each year.